owengraphs/Poverty-and-Academic-Success/README.md

 Questions include:

--How does poverty affect academic performance across elementary, middle and high schoolers?
+-How does poverty affect academic performance for elementary, middle and high schoolers?

--How do these findings change when looking at specific kinds of tests(math vs reading tests)
+-Are different academic subjects affected differently by poverty?

--How do math and reading scores change as a child develops, when taking poverty into account?
+-How do math and reading scores change as a child develops, when aslo taking poverty into account?

 -What role do Charter Schools play in student achievement when taking into account poverty?